webrecorder/pywb/docs/manual/configuring.rst

 ``collections/<coll>/archive/`` directory and then collection index can be regenreated from the remaining WARCs by running ``wb-manager reindex <coll>``

-The auto-indexing mode can also be enabled via commandline by running ``wayback -a`` or ``wayback -a --auto-interval 30`` to also set the interval.
+The auto-indexing mode can also be enabled via command-line by running ``wayback -a`` or ``wayback -a --auto-interval 30`` to also set the interval.

 (If running pywb with uWSGI in multi-process mode, the auto-indexing is only run in a single worker to avoid race conditions and duplicate indexing)